-May 2022 update: Please note that the Covid-19 pandemic has caused significant disruption to the DAFB system.
-Complying with isolation guidance for patients who have dialysed away from their usual unit helps keep people safe but can be a challenge for many units.
+Please note that the Covid-19 pandemic caused significant disruption to the DAFB system.
 It is particularly important to contact your home unit before planning your trip, to confirm arrangements upon your return following your DAFB.
-Read the latest DAFB guidelines published by professional and patient kidney societies.

-If you would like to speak to one of our Advocacy Officers about the best way to work with your unit to plan DAFB, please get in touch with Kidney Care UK.
+If you would like to speak to one of our Patient Support & Advocacy Officers about the best way to work with your unit to plan DAFB, please get in touch with Kidney Care UK.

 Everyone with kidney disease should be able to live life to the full.
 Holidays and respite breaks can help to reduce stress and improve mental wellbeing.
 However, if you need dialysis, there are certain things to consider when organising a holiday or any kind of travelling.